Pediatric Emergency Medicine

 The Child Abuse Pediatrics Fellowship Program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The overall goal and mission of the program is to train pediatricians to become clinical, academic, educational and administrative leaders in the field of Child Abuse Pediatrics.

-Our physicians provide Pediatric Emergency Services and Trauma Services for University of Minnesota Masonic Children's Hospital.
+Our physicians provide Pediatric Emergency Services and Trauma Services for M Health Fairview Masonic Children's Hospital.
 We work with over 50 pediatric specialities, more than any other hospital in the state, to make sure children in our emergency department receive the care they need.

 Our division also hosts the Otto Bremer Trust Center For Safe and Healthy Children.
 This center includes a Medical Director subspecialty certified in Child Abuse Pediatrics, program coordinator licensed in clinical social work, and additional dedicated staff consisting of a child abuse pediatrician, pediatric nurse practitioner, research coordinator, clinical social worker, fellowship coordinator, executive assistant, administrative supervisor, and a certified therapy dog.

 The Division of Pediatric Emergency Medicine is committed to advancing the state of pediatric urgent and emergent care through rigorous scientific clinical research.

 We accomplish the following objectives to meet this goal: